 In addition to avoiding vague statements, hospice nurses should be mindful of their word choices to ensure accurate and appropriate documentation.
 Here are some examples of words and phrases to avoid and alternative options to consider:

-• Avoid: Slow decline or disease progressing.
+• Avoid: Slow decline or disease progression.

 • Use: The patient’s condition has deteriorated over the past week, with increased pain and decreased mobility.